• About

 Instructions

-• Cook over medium high heat for about 20 minutes or until carrots are fork tender
+• Cook over medium high heat for about 20 minutes or until carrots are fork tender.
+Once tender, remove from steamer basket, saving the steaming liquid.

 • Put into blender container, add salt and olive oil (if desired) and puree until desired texture.
 If you need to add liquid to get a smoother puree, stream in the steaming liquid a little bit at a time.